SamikshaPJain/CICD-Projects/Netflix_Clone/README.md

         sudo apt-get install trivy
         ```

-        to scan image using trivy
+        To scan image using trivy
         ```
         trivy image <imageid>
         ```

 2. **Integrate SonarQube and Configure:**
     - Integrate SonarQube with your CI/CD pipeline.
     - Configure SonarQube to analyze code for quality and security issues.